-2.2 If you make retail sales under £250 (including VAT), you can issue customers with a ‘less detailed’ VAT invoice.
+For retail sales under £250 (including VAT), you can issue a ‘less detailed' VAT invoice

-2.3 To reclaim the input VAT paid to suppliers, VAT invoices must be retained.
+To reclaim the input VAT paid to suppliers, VAT invoices must be retained

 - If you lose a VAT invoice, you must get a duplicate invoice from your supplier.

 - If an invoice shows product codes rather than descriptions, you must also keep a copy of the supplier's product list.

 If you settle an invoice on behalf of a third party, you cannot reclaim the VAT charge